owldesign/focuspoint/README.md

 * `image.[fieldHandleName].positionY`
 	* 50%

-`[fieldHandleName]` - repace this with your own asset field handle name.
+`[fieldHandleName]` - repace this with Focuspoint field handle name.

 ##### For css background positions